 After linking your Twitter account, Block Party allows you to set up lockout filters to decide who you want to hear from and who you want to mute.
 It has two main settings to choose from, with a handful of options under those headings for fine-tuning your preferences.

-Under the “I’m pretty open” setting, you can create a list of people you don’t want to hear from.
-For example, you could exclude new accounts, people with fewer than 100 followers, and people without a profile photo, or some combination of the above.
-Accounts like those are more likely to be from people who have new accounts or maintain multiple accounts with fake identities specifically to harass other Twitter users.
+Under the “I’m Pretty Open” setting, you can create a list of people you don’t want to hear from.
+As described above, you can exclude new accounts, people with fewer than 100 followers, and people without a profile photo, or some combination of the above.
+Accounts like those are more likely to be from people who maintain multiple accounts with fake identities specifically to harass other Twitter users.

-The second major option is the “I need a break” setting.
-Instead of filtering out specific users, it allows in only people who fall into categories you select.
+The second major option, for paid users, is the “I Need a Break” setting.
+Instead of filtering out specific users, it allows only people who fall into categories you select.
 For instance, you may want to hear only from people you follow or people who follow those accounts.
 You might also choose to let through messages from Twitter-verified users or from people you’ve replied to recently.

 Reviewing Your Lockout Folders